New Testament Church (Hong Kong): Spreads to Southeast Asia

 After Mui Yee came out of her movie career, she returned to Christianity in 1957.
 Since 1959, Mui Yee has travelled across Southeast Asia to preach the gospel and develop her church.
 However, she was not trained formally as a preacher.
 In 1963, just after Mui Yee founded the New Testament Church, she was invited to Malaysia to conduct rallies in Kuala Lumpur, Ipoh, and Penang.
 With the help of the Assemblies of God (AOG), a Pentecostal denomination, she continued to spread her ideas in Malaysia and Singapore.
-She stressed glossolalia, which means speaking in tongue, healing, and prophecy, becoming a sensation within Chinese Christian circles.
+She stressed glossolalia (speaking in tongues), healing, and prophecy, becoming a sensation within Chinese Christian circles.
 In her meetings, she condemned Chinese religious practices.

 In Singapore, she also preached the Spirit-baptism in her meetings; however, some non-Pentecostal Christians were not accepted to go back into their own churches after receiving the Spirit-baptism from Mui Yee.
 Mui Yee persuaded people to leave their own churches and form independent churches associated with the New Testament Church.
 Churches were started in Kuala Lumpur, Ipoh, Klang, Penang, and Sitiawan.
 NTC had some connection with these churches in the early post-independence period but then split into a group of individual churches.
 It resulted in the creation of the New Testament Churches in the 1960s.
 For example, Brethren Elder Ten Phai Lian of Burmah Road Gospel Hall started the Church of Penang, which was later named the Charismatic Church of Penang; the Church of Singapore became the first independent charismatic church.